 Where to stay in Western Belize

-We all yearn for the rolling Maya Mountains, the spooky caves and vast expanse of rainforest when leaving behind Western Belize.
+We all yearn for the rolling Maya Mountains, the spooky caves, and the vast expanse of rainforest when leaving behind Western Belize.
 Almost any accommodation will be nearby the plethora of adventure activities found in this area.
 You can stay at a treehouse suite somewhere deep in the jungle or opt for a reliable luxurious stay in San Ignacio Town.
-Either one will be in close proximity to must-sees like the Mountain Pine Ridge reserve, Nohoch Che’en Caves and more.
+Either one will be in close proximity to must-sees like the Mountain Pine Ridge reserve, Nohoch Che’en Caves, and more.

-- For the incredible wildlife experience without leaving town: San Ignacio Resort Hotel
+- For an incredible wildlife experience without leaving town: San Ignacio Resort Hotel

 - For the one looking for intimacy and luxury: Ka’ana Resort